Ramadhani-Yassin/chwaka-house-HMS/README.md

 ### Security Vulnerabilities

 Please don't disclose security vulnerabilities publicly.
-If you find any security vulnerability in QloApps then please email us: mailto:support@qloapps.com.
+If you find any security vulnerability in The Chwaka House (QloApps) then please email us: mailto:support@qloapps.com.

 ### Documentation & Demo